LWU2007/DDRone/data collection/test bank/qna ai.md

 + model
 + agent (ANSWER)

-- Where is the Markov Delivery Process derived from?
+- Where is the Markov Decision Process derived from?
 + Markov's rule
-+ Pizza hut delivery
++ Stein's gate rule
-+ Stein's delivery process
++ Stein's decision process
 + Markov chain (ANSWER)

 - This is part of the Markov Chain